bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 ...
 ```

-Whenever Rails sees that the internal value of an option being generated matches this value, it will add the `selected` attribute to that option.
+Whenever Quails sees that the internal value of an option being generated matches this value, it will add the `selected` attribute to that option.

 WARNING: When `:include_blank` or `:prompt` are not present, `:include_blank` is forced true if the select attribute `required` is true, display `size` is one and `multiple` is not true.